Top Things To See and Do in Uskudar

 Nevmekan Sahil – The stunning library and art center (explained above).

 Maiden’s Tower (Leander’s Tower) – The Maiden’s Tower is located on a small island in the middle of the Bosphorus strait.
-It’s history can be traced back to the ancient Athenians.
+Its history can be traced back to the ancient Athenians.
 However, much of its historical narrative is embellished with legend.
 This iconic tower is accessible by boat.
-There’s a restaurant and café in the building.
+There’s a restaurant in the building.
 Alternatively, there are cafés along the shore that offer outstanding views of the tower.

 Where to Eat along the Bosphorus Shore of Üsküdar

-Dönerci Hamdi Usta – This popular restaurant serves doner kebab in wraps, or plated dishes.
+Dönerci Hamdi Usta – This popular restaurant serves doner kebab in wraps or plated dishes.
 Try the İskender kebap, Lavaş Döner Dürum and don’t miss out on the Katmer dessert!

 – Female-designed whimsical interior –

 Upon entering, you’ll be struck by the deep teal and gold mihrab.
-A mihrab is the semicircular niche in the wall that indicates the direction of the Kaaba in Mecca and thus the direction Muslims should face while praying.
-This organic-shaped mihrab looks like a modern take on a mermaid shell, or fantasy throne for a postmodern monarch.
+A mihrab is a semicircular niche in the wall that indicates the direction of the Kaaba in Mecca and thus the direction Muslims should face while praying.
+This organic-shaped mihrab looks like a modern take on a mermaid shell or fantasy throne for a postmodern monarch.
 In other words, it’s pretty epic!
 The next thing you’ll notice is the three-ringed chandelier, which manages to be both elegant and playful.
 Crystal teardrops hang from its rings, adding a whole level of enchantment to the interior.